 What is a creative business?

 Simply put, a creative business (in my mind) is one that falls outside the typical business categories.
 You know, the ones they give you on an online application for something?
-Usually creative businesses use some sort of creative art or skill like writing, painting, woodworking, and sell an end product with that.
+Usually creative businesses use some sort of creative art or skill like writing, painting, woodworking, flower arranging, and sell an end product with that.